 What do I need to do before I decide to get an abortion?

-In 2005, Georgia passed the “Women’s Right to Know Act,”which indicates that an abortion can only be performed in GA if the patient has provided “Voluntary and Informed Consent” at least 24 hours before an abortion.This act requires a review of materials provided by the Department of Public Health listing:
+If you are thinking about abortion, you have the right to know the law and have all your questions answered.
+The “Women’s Right to Know Act,” which indicates that an abortion can only be performed in Georgia if the patient has provided “Voluntary and Informed Consent” at least 24 hours before an abortion, requires availability of materials that may answer many of your questions related to:

 - Description of abortion procedures and risks